pubkey/rxdb/docs-src/rx-storage-opfs.md

 ## Building a custom worker

 When you want to run additional plugins like storage wrappers or replication **inside** of the worker, you have to build your own `worker.js` file.
-You can do that similar to other workerse by calling `exposeWorkerRxStorage` like described in the [remote storage plugin](./rx-storage-remote.md)
+You can do that similar to other workers by calling `exposeWorkerRxStorage` like described in the [remote storage plugin](./rx-storage-remote.md)

 ```ts
 // inside of worker.js